SIMPLE UNCONTESTED DIVORCE

 It is important to have all marital assets and debts accounted for before preparing your uncontested divorce.
 It is much easier to draft an agreement when both parties have discussed who will get what.
 Be mindful if you want your divorce to remain uncontested, you may have to compromise.
 If you can't come to an agreement, it is best to quickly realize that your divorce is now contested.

 Find a schedule that works for you both that benefits your children.
 Talk about your work schedules and your children's school and after-school schedules.
 Communicating about this now will save you future headache.
+As of August 2021, joint custody is preferred over other custody arrangements absent an agreement of the parties.

 Consider Alimony and Child Support